aehrc/Mirorr/README.md

 CITATION
 --------

-If you use this program for scientific research, we would appreciate if you could cite the paper mentioned in the Description section, above.
+If you use this program for scientific research, we would appreciate if you could cite the paper and/or the code mentioned in the Description section, above.

 LICENSE